johnyenter-briars/automatatutor-2.0/STATUS.md

 - Have ProblemPointers delete their referenced SolutionAttempts/better error handling
 - Sorting in the pool.
 Sorting everywhere.
 - Batch operations would be: delete, change points, change # attempts, move to folder/copy to folder.
+- Better individual problem reporting, like average grade, average number of attempts for each student.

 ## TODO
 - Fix All TODOS in the code
-- I'd like to see, in the pool, in which course/folder the exercise appears.
-- Better individual problem reporting, like average grade, average number of attempts for each student.
 - Better and more comprehensive UI features to control the flow of problems
 - Allow admins or teachers to edit grades directly instead of having to open the database
-- optionally moving grades to exercises
 - Formatting in questions with mathjax
 - multiple ways of checking correctness of solutions for the instructor
 - extending syntax for CFG